HomeOakAshFifeHow it all started: TarkaMeet the BoysPuppiesAbout Health TestingAgilityGundog WorkUseful LinksContact us

 Centronuclear Myopathy

 Dogs affected appear perfectly normal at birth, starting to show signs of the weakening muscles at around 2 to 5 months of age.
-Often the first sign is a “Bunny hopping “ gait, often making people think “Hip Dysplasia,” But as the disease develops it involves muscle weakening of the whole dog.
+Often the first sign is a "Bunny hopping" gait, often making people think "Hip Dysplasia".
+But as the disease develops it involves muscle weakening of the whole dog.
 The severity can be so bad that the only option available is euthanasia, but in less severely affected dogs it is possible that they can continue to live out their full lives, although they will continue to show exercise intolerance.
 This is often worse in cold weather.
 But the bottom line is that they will not get better and there is no cure.
 Although not widely spread it is a very distressing disease.

 Because there are several different diseases which can give vaguely similar symptoms, it was not until the advent of the DNA test that we had a reliable way of easily identifying dogs suffering this disease.
-But although the DNA test can be used as a diagnostic tool for collapsing dogs, it’s real beauty is as a screening tool to prevent the disease occurring.
-The procedure is very simple, entailing collecting a DNA sample from inside the cheek of the dog on a sterile swab which is available from the “Animal Health Trust” in Newmarket, who will then carry out the test on the swabs returned to them.
-The test is not expensive, at the time of writing this just £42.
+But although the DNA test can be used as a diagnostic tool for collapsing dogs, its real beauty is as a screening tool to prevent the disease occurring.
+The procedure is very simple, entailing collecting a DNA sample from inside the cheek of the dog on a sterile swab which is available from the Animal Health Trust; in Newmarket, who will then carry out the test on the swabs returned to them.
+The test is not expensive, at the time of writing this just 42 pounds.

 The disease is carried as a simple recessive gene so carriers will not develop the disease and can be mated to dogs which have been tested clear of CNM, in the knowledge than no pup will ever develop the disease.
 So by testing it is possible to prevent CNM from raising its head ever again.